preserved truffles

 Möchten Sie den Trüffel auf Ihre Vorspeise oder Ihrem Hauptgericht genießen, empfihlt es sich frisch gehobelten Trüffel zu verwenden.

-preserved truffles Summer and winter truffles from France, precious truffles, pelees, truffle pieces, pelure, puree
+Truffle preserves Summer and winter truffles from France, noble truffles, pelees, truffle pieces, pelure, puree

-Truffles should not be cooked too long with the food.
-Otherwise the truffle loses too much of its flavor.
+Truffles should not be cooked with food for too long.
+Otherwise the truffle will lose too much of its taste.

-Preserved truffles can be used in truffle scrambled eggs or in truffle risotto.
+You can use preserved truffles in truffle scrambled eggs or in truffle risotto.

-If you would like to enjoy the truffle with your appetizer or with your entree, we recommend using freshly planed truffles.
+If you would like to enjoy the truffle with your starter or main course, we recommend using freshly shaved truffles.

 • Plantin truffle supplier from the heart of Provence

-Since its founding, the family has established itself as the largest provider of truffles in France.
+Since its founding, the family business has established itself as the largest supplier of truffles in the whole of France.

-In 1986, Hervé Poron took over the house PLANTIN and developed the business continues strong.
-He exported special expertise abroad from the US to Japan via Singapore or the United Arab Emirates.
-Passionate lead Christopher Poron and his son Nicolas Rouhier today continues the work of Marcel Plantin.
+In 1986, Herve Poron took over the PLANTIN company and further developed the business.
+He exports special expertise abroad from the USA to Japan via Singapore or the United Arab Emirates.
+Christopher Poron and his son Nicolas Rouhier passionately continue Marcel Plantin`s work today.

-Well-known chefs such as Joël Robuchon, Benoît Violier or Yannick Alleno appeal all the house Plantin and provide its truffles and wild mushrooms in the upscale French cuisine.
+Well-known chefs such as: Joel Robuchon, Benoit Violier and Yannick Alleno all appeal to the House of Plantin and offer its truffles and wild mushrooms in upscale French cuisine.

 • The history of truffles

 The history of truffles goes back to ancient times.
-At the time of the Greeks and the Romans, the truffle was prized for its aphrodisiac virtues and had its place on all major festivals.
+At the time of the Greeks and the Romans, the truffle was valued for its aphrodisiac virtues and had its place at all major festivals.

-In the Middle Ages the truffle was described as satanic or evil because of its black color and growth below ground.
-And therefore forgotten.
+In the Middle Ages, the truffle was considered satanic or evil because of its black color and growth underground.
+And that`s why it`s been forgotten.

-The revival, a few decades later, came by the Court of the Popes of Avignon, in the Vaucluse.
-This invited to their banquets and dined with truffle on.
+The revival, a few decades later, came through the Court of the Popes of Avignon, in the Vaucluse department.
+They invited people to their banquets and served truffles.

-In the 19th century the truffle reached its golden age.
-By phylloxera as far as possible all the vineyards of Europe were destroyed.
-As horrible as it was for the growers, it has been a boon to the collector of truffles.
-Because the Barrens was ideal for the cultivation of truffles.
+In the 19th century, the truffle reached its golden age.
+Phylloxera destroyed most of Europe`s vineyards.
+As terrible as it was for the winemakers, it has been a blessing for truffle collectors.
+Because the fallow land was ideal for growing truffles.

 • #userlike_chatfenster#